 - It is an emotional bias in which people prefer to do nothing, instead of making a change.
 People are more comfortable keeping their positions the same instead of looking for other beneficial changes.

-- Unknowingly people maintain portfolios which are more risky and fail to explore other opportunities.
+- Unknowingly people maintain portfolios which are riskier and fail to explore other opportunities.

 - To overcome this bias, education is essential.
-Individuals should quantify the risk reducing and return enhancing advantages of diversification and proper asses allocation.
+Individuals should quantify the risk-reducing and return enhancing advantages of diversification and proper asset allocation.

-Emotional biases stems from impulse, intuition and feelings and may result in decisions that are not reasoned.
-Educating about the investment decision making process and portfolio theory can be helpful.
+Emotional biases stem from impulse, intuition and feelings and may result in decisions that are not reasoned.
+Educating about the investment decision-making process and portfolio theory can be helpful.

 First time always comes only once... so is my start to blogging.
 Very excited about my first ever blog and am hoping it helps everyone.
 The biggest decision to make was to decide "the topic" to launch.
 Being a CFA candidate, I always had the bias towards the Stock Fundamental and Valuations and always wanted to give my little to the investing world so that they also learn to look at the stock market as value investing rather than as a casino (knowing our markets -- this will take some time).
 But before actually starting to launch all the Fundamental Analysis and Valuation topics, I decided to start with a light and interesting topic of Emotional Biases.
 Hope you all enjoyed reading the same.